[Vue.js] Difference between v-if and v-show, and how to use them

 We are trying to toggle visibility using the v-if and v-show directives, respectively

-The root object's data contains two Boolean variables, toggleA and toggleB, which indicate whether the component is visible or hidden.
+The root object's data contains two Boolean variables, toggleA and toggleB, to indicate whether an element is shown or hidden.

 For both toggleA and toggleB, clicking the corresponding button A or B will invert the truth value

-Now, when you open the page, you will only see the A and B buttons for switching between boolean values.
+Now, when you open the page, you should only see buttons A and B for toggling boolean values.

-However, in the DOM tree, the difference between v-if and v-show is already apparent when you open the page, and
+However, in the DOM tree, the difference between v-if and v-show is already apparent when the page opens.

-while the DOM for component A does not exist, the DOM for component B exists with the display:none style applied.
+The DOM for component A does not exist, but the DOM for component B exists with the display:none style applied.

 This is what the official documentation says:

-v-if is lazy: if it's false on initial display, it does nothing.
-The conditional block won't be rendered until the first time the condition becomes true.
+`v-if` is lazy rendering.
+If it's false at initial display, it does nothing.
+The conditional block won't be rendered until the condition first becomes true.

-v-show, on the other hand, is very simple: the element is always rendered regardless of the initial condition, and it saves on a simple CSS-based toggle.
+`v-show`, on the other hand, is very simple.
+The element is always rendered regardless of the initial condition and is stored as a simple CSS-based toggle.

 That's what it means